Zapruder film: Dispute over authenticity

-One of the sources of controversy with the Warren Report is its difficulty in satisfactorily accounting for the sequencing of the assassination.
-A specific mystery concerns what happened to the one shot that missed, and how Lee Harvey Oswald came to miss at what was assumed to be close range.
-Holland and Rush argue that the break in the Zapruder film might conceal a first shot earlier than analysts have hitherto assumed, and point out that in this case, a horizontal traffic mast would temporarily have obstructed Oswald's view of his target.
+One of the controversies with the Warren Report is its difficulty in satisfactorily accounting for the sequencing of the assassination, in particular, what happened to the one shot that missed, and how Lee Harvey Oswald came to miss at what was assumed to be close range.
+Holland and Rush argue that the break in the Zapruder film might conceal a first shot earlier than analysts have hitherto assumed.
+In that scenario, a horizontal traffic mast would temporarily have obstructed Oswald's line of sight.
 In the authors' words, "The film, we realize, does not depict an assassination about to commence.
 It shows one that had already started."
 The evidence offered by Holland and Rush to support their theory was challenged in a series of 2007–08 articles by computer animator Dale K. Myers and assassination researcher Todd W. Vaughan, who defended the prevailing belief that Zapruder's film captured the entire shooting sequence.

-The authenticity of the image in frame 313 was challenged by Douglas Horne, Senior Analyst for the Assassination Records Review Board and Dino Brugioni of the CIA's National Photographic Interpretation Center (NPIC).
-Brugioni was considered the world's foremost imagery intelligence analyst until his death in 2015.
-Horne discovered the NPIC worked on two different versions of the Zapruder film on Saturday and Sunday nights immediately following the assassination, which had occurred on Friday.
+The authenticity of the image in frame 313 was disputed by Douglas Horne, Senior Analyst for the Assassination Records Review Board, and by Dino Brugioni of the CIA's National Photographic Interpretation Center (NPIC), who was considered one of the world's foremost imagery analysts.
+Horne learned that the NPIC worked on two different versions of the Zapruder film on Saturday and Sunday nights immediately following the Friday assassination.

-The work was done by separate teams that had been compartmentalized and ordered not to speak of their work, causing the teams not to know about each other, even though the personnel from the two teams normally worked together on a daily basis.
+The NPIC analysis was done by separate teams, which had been compartmentalized and ordered not to speak of their work.
 When Horne showed his findings and evidence to Brugioni, the latter re-examined a copy of the extant Zapruder film, provided by Horne.
-Brugioni then stated that the Zapruder film in the National Archives and available to the public, specifically frame 313, is an altered version of the film he saw and worked with on November 23–24, the earlier of the two versions handled by the NPIC.
+Brugioni concluded that the Zapruder film in the National Archives and available to the public, specifically frame 313, is an altered version of the film he saw and worked with on November 23–24, the earlier of the two versions handled by the NPIC.

 Brugioni recalled seeing a "white cloud" of brain matter, 3 or 4 ft above Kennedy's head, and said that this "spray" lasted for more than one frame of the film.
 The version of the Zapruder film available to the public depicts the fatal head shot on only one frame of the film, frame 313.
-Brugioni was certain that the set of briefing boards available to the public in the National Archives is not the set that he and his team produced on November 23–24, 1963.
+Brugioni was certain that the set of briefing boards available to the public in the National Archives is not the set that he and his team produced on November 23–24.

 The Sixth Floor Museum at Dealey Plaza denies that the Zapruder film has been altered, or that any of the frames are missing from the film.
-Kodak engineer Ronald Zavada ran experiments with the film Abraham Zapruder used and concluded that the film is authentic.
+Kodak engineer Ronald Zavada ran experiments with the same type of film that Zapruder used and concluded that the resulting motion picture is authentic.